zyang1580/DCR/README.md

 # DCR
-This is an implementation for our paper "Addressing Confounding Feature Issue for Causal Recommendation" based on PyTorch.
+This is an implementation for our paper "Addressing Confounding Feature Issue for Causal Recommendation" (accepted by TOIS) based on PyTorch.

 We implement our model and baselines based on a famous package of deep-learning-based CTR models --- DeepCTR (torch version).
 And we take the renowned package ray[tune] to search hyper-parameters automatically.